teambit/examples-workspace-internal/README.md

 ### Create new components

-Component scaffolding it not yet implemented in the pre-release.
+Component scaffolding is not yet implemented in the pre-release.
 To create new components:

 - Create a directory for the component in the right location.
 - Create the main implementation file of the component in the component's root directory.
 - Create a barrel file named `index.ts` and have it export the APIs from the component's implementation.
-- Create `*.composition.tsx` to create composition for development.
+- Create `*.composition.tsx` to create a composition for development.
 - Create `*.specs.ts` for creating jest tests.
 - Create `*.docs.tsx` to manually control documentation.
 - Create more files as needed (`scss`, `svg`, `tsx`).

-When dir created, run `bit add <path to component root dir> --namespace <namespace>`.
+When the dir is created, run `bit add <path to component root dir> --namespace <namespace>`.

-see new component in the web UI.
+see the new component in the web UI.

 ## Missing